fakhrirobi/travel_insurance_webapp/README.md

 1. Heroku for Deployment
 2. streamlit for web page creation
 3. Data processing packages / libraries such as Pandas, Numpy, seaborn , and etc.
-4. Machine Learning Model : sklearn, pycaret, lightgbm, pytorch
+4. Machine Learning Model : sklearn, xgboost